 If the logon initiation process is successful, the next stage where most issues occur is the duration of the logon process.
 “It is taking me forever to log on” is a common complaint reported by our Citrix System Administrators.

-The Goliath Logon Simulator for Citrix, coupled with the Goliath Performance Monitor, will break down each stage of the logon process including brokering, authentication, group policy loading, personalization, script execution, profile load, folder redirection and the presentation of the interactive display.
+GAAM for Citrix, coupled with the Goliath Performance Monitor, will break down each stage of the logon process including brokering, authentication, group policy loading, personalization, script execution, profile load, folder redirection and the presentation of the interactive display.

 The Citrix System Administrator will be able to tell at a glance, and in real time, the root cause of the issue and execute the appropriate fix actions.
 The actual product screen shot below depicts the logon duration breakdown for each end user.